martinoyovo/flutterease-challenge/README.md

 ## **What’s next**

 1. You can post your submission on social medias.
-Make sure to include `#fluttercommchallenge` hashtag.
+Make sure to include `#fluttereasechallenge` hashtag.

    > `[OPTIONAL]`: You can tag **(Martino Yovo) @martinoyovo** to have a rapid review to your submission.
 >